 Materials and Methods

-Contamination prevention
+MP contamination prevention

-To prevent sample contamination with airborne/materials MPs, all procedures were performed in a laminar flow, and flasks and other apparatus, whenever possible, were replaced by glass materials.
+To prevent sample contamination with airborne/materials MPs, all procedures were performed in a laminar flow hood, and all of the flasks and other apparatuses were replaced by glass materials whenever possible.
 Moreover, all materials and equipment used were rinsed three times with filtered (0.1 μm filter - brand) ultra-pure water prior to use.
-All reagents and water used were filtered using a 0.1 μm filter before use.
+All reagents and water used in the protocols described below were filtered using a 0.1 μm filter before use.

 Microplastic polystyrene beads

-Polystyrene beads (SURF-CAL™ particle size standards) having sizes 0.047 (B0.05), 0.100 (B0.1), 0.304 (B0.3) and 1.112 (B1.1) μm were purchased from Thermo Fisher Scientific.
-The beads were present in deionized filtered water in a concentration of 3 x 108 particles mL-1 and were diluted according to the concentration required for each experiment.
+Polystyrene beads (SURF-CAL™ particle size standards) having sizes 0.047 μm, 0.100 μm, 0.304 μm and 1.112 μm were purchased from Thermo Fisher Scientific.
+The beads were obtained in deionized filtered water in a concentration of 3 x 108 particles mL-1 and were diluted according to the concentrations required for each experiment.

 Bovine oocyte and follicular fluid isolation

 Bovine ovaries were obtained from a local slaughterhouse and immediately transported to the laboratory at room temperature.
 Immature cumulus oocytes complexes (COCs) were aspirated from follicles with a size between 2 and 8 mm, together with follicular fluid, by using a vacuum pump and a 19G needle.
 Collected fluids with COCs from ~20-30 ovaries (N = 3 pools) were let to pellet for a maximum of 10 min.
-Pellet was then transferred to a petri dish with the equivalent amount of washing media (IVF Bioscience, UK) for oocyte selection, and remaining follicular fluid frozen at -20ºC for MPs isolation as described below.
+The pellet was then transferred to a petri dish with the equivalent amount of washing media (IVF Bioscience, UK) for oocyte selection, and remaining follicular fluid frozen at -20ºC for MPs isolation as described below.

 Microplastic isolation from follicular fluid

-Pools (20-30 ovaries) of bovine follicular fluid left after removal of the COCs (N=3) were used for microplastic isolation.
-Water controls from follicular fluid aspiration (N=3) were also processed using the same protocol.
+Three pools of bovine follicular fluid left after removal of the COCs (20-30 ovaries) were used for microplastic isolation.
+Water controls from follicular fluid aspiration (N=2) were also processed using the same protocol.
 On day one, 2 mL of each sample were added to an Erlenmeyer for digestion in KOH 10% in a proportion of 1:25 (sample:digestion solution).
 The samples were incubated in a shaker at 60ºC and 250 rpm for 24 h.
 After this period, NaClO was added to each digestion to reach a final concentration of 7.5%, and samples were incubated for another 24 h in the shaker at 60ºC and 250 rpm.
 On day three, all samples were filtered in a 47 mm polytetrafluoroethylene polymer (PTFE) membrane (0.45 μm pores, Merck Millipore, USA) and rinsed with filtered ultra-pure water at least three times in order to prevent any NaClO and KOH contamination.
-Next, the membranes were placed in a beaker containing 50 mL of HNO3 20% and incubated in an ultrasonic bath (TI-H-5 MF2 230 V, Elma Schmidbauer GmbH, Germany) with 100% power, sweep function and a frequency of 45 kHz for 15 min, to transfer plastics/undigested matters from the membrane into the solution, which was then kept in the shaker at 40ºC and 250 rpm for another 24 h.
+Next, the membranes were placed in a beaker containing 50 mL of HNO3 20% and incubated in an ultrasonic bath (TI-H-5 MF2 230 V, Elma Schmidbauer GmbH, Germany) with 100% power, sweep function and a frequency of 45 kHz for 15 min, to transfer plastics/undigested matters from the membrane into the solution.
+The resulting solution was then kept in the shaker at 40ºC and 250 rpm for another 24 h.
 At the end of the third digestion day, the samples were filtered using 13 mm PTFE membranes (0.45 μm pores) and again rinsed three times with ultra-pure filtered water.
-The membranes were then mounted on a slide for microscopy and spectroscopy analysis.
+The membranes were then mounted on a glass slide for microscopy and spectroscopy analysis.

 Oocyte isolation, incubation with MPs and nuclear stage analysis